 - Your child can push a button on the pump when they have pain.
-The pump then gives pain medicine to them. - The medicine goes into your child's vein through an I.V. and into the bloodstream. - A PCA pump allows your child to decide when to get pain medicine.
+The pump then gives pain medicine to them. - The medicine goes into your child's vein through an I.V. (intravenous) and into the bloodstream when they push the button. - A PCA pump allows your child to decide when to get pain medicine.
 The button should only be pressed by your child unless the doctor orders otherwise. - The pump is set so your child cannot get too much medicine or use the pump too often, even if they push the button. - Your child's doctor can tell how much pain medicine your child needs to stay comfortable.
 The doctor will make changes when needed.